qualisys/Real-Time-Protocol-Documentation/index.md

 11       | 6D Residuals           | 6D data - position and rotation matrix with residuals
 12       | 6D Euler Residuals     | 6D data - position and Euler angles with residuals
 13       | Analog Single          | Analog data from available analog devices.
 Only one sample per channel and camera frame.
 The latest sample is used if more than one sample is available.
 14       | Image                  | Image frame from a specific camera.
-Image size and format is set with the XML settings, see 3.5.2.
+Image size and format is set with the XML settings, see [Image settings](#image-settings).
 15       | Force Single           | Force data from available force plates.
 Only one sample per plate and camera frame.
 The latest sample is used if more than one sample is available.

 #### 2D and 2D linearized component